graezykev/dev-container/part-3.md

 We put the image we used in `devcontainer.json` in this configuration file to initiate container `app`.

-As to the container for the database, I use the official image `postgres:latest`.
+As for the container for the database, I use the official image `postgres:latest`.

 ### 3. Define `volumes`